fallahn/crogine/samples/golf/mod_kit/readme.txt

 Collision Colours
 -----------------
-Different types of terrain a represented by different colour values.
+Different types of terrain are represented by different colour values.
 These colours are stored in the Krita palette file, collision_colours.kpl, or Photoshop palette file collision_colours.ase.
 Either file can be imported to Blender with the palette import add-on enabled.
 This allows easily setting, for example, vertex colours of course geometry so that VGA golf can determine which part of a hole is which terrain.
 The colour values are (in RGB format):

         Rough   = 05,05,05
         Fairway = 15,15,15